Festivals & Events

 Karakuri mechanized dolls

 Thirteen beautifully decorated hikiyama floats are paraded around town.
 What's unique in Otsu is that these floats display karakuri mechanized dolls, a tradition that is said to have inspired Japan's modern love for robots.
 Festival participants also hand out chimaki rice cakes for good luck.

 Tanuki, the parade leader

 Be sure to keep an eye out for tanuki, the clever "raccoon dog" often seen in statues outside bars and izakaya.
 Here, the tanuki is a centerpiece for the festivities.
 As the story goes, in 1596 a salt vendor joined the Otsu Matsuri parade wearing a tanuki mask.
 He danced every year until he couldn't dance anymore.
-Ever since, the parade has been led by a karakuri tanuki doll, and revelers themselves don tanuki masks.
+Ever since, the parade has been led by a karakuri tanuki doll.